-The standards for GPA and the terms of probation, disqualification, reinstatement, and appeal are identical to those of the university as set forth on page 49 of this catalog, except that the disqualified student in the College of Liberal Arts and Sciences is suspended for at least two regular semesters at the university.
+The standards for GPA and the terms of probation, disqualification, reinstatement, and appeal are identical to those of the university as set forth on pages 63-64, except that the disqualified student in CLAS is suspended for at least two regular semesters at the university.
 Students on probation normally have one semester in which to remove their probation.
 Students with cumulative GPAs of less than 2.00 who leave the university for a semester or more are not automatically readmitted.
 Such students, as well as all disqualified students, should contact the Office for Academic Programs, SS 111, regarding procedures and guidance for reinstatement and returning to good standing.
 By following recommendations and meeting established standards for summer school work or course work at other institutions, the possibility of successful reinstatement is enhanced.